Adi91108/Typing-Arena/README.md

 ## 📚 Description

-**TypeMaster** is a responsive and engaging Typing Speed Test web application built with **ReactJS**, **Material UI**, **Firebase**, and a **Custom API** for generating text prompts.
+**Typing Arena** is a responsive and engaging Typing Speed Test web application built with **ReactJS**, **Material UI**, **Firebase**, and a **Custom API** for generating text prompts.
 It offers users a platform to assess, track, and improve their typing speed and accuracy over time.
 Users can log in, take tests, and view their progress history through a secure and personalized experience.

 ---